ianm-nv/NV-Kernels/Documentation/admin-guide/perf/nvidia-tegra410-pmu.rst

         This PMU only counts traffic from PCIE device.

+    * Socket A PCIE BAR:

+      - PCIE-TGT PMU:

+        This PMU also counts traffic to CXLMEM.
+It can not distinguish CXLMEM vs PCIE BAR.
+It does not have source filter and counts traffic from any source.

     * Any CXLMEM of Socket A:

       - UCF PMU: source filter = src_loc_noncpu, destination filter = dst_loc_other